-Example 2 provides a simple illustration of the swing voter's curse.
-The argument, however, is much more general.
-Assume that all agents play according to the sincere strategy profile $\hat{\sigma}$ and consider the receivers who belong to a large audience.
-These receivers know that their sender is very powerful.
-Hence, if they are pivotal in the vote, this implies that a considerable number among the other experts must have got a signal that contradicts the message they received.
-Thus, if following the message has any effect on the outcome, it has most likely a detrimental effect.
+Fig. 2.
+Example 3, a network in which the sincere strategy profile $\hat{\sigma}$ is both inefficient and an equilibrium.

+following the message has any effect on the outcome, it has most likely a detrimental effect.
 If a receiver realizes that he is "cursed" in this sense, he wants to deviate from the sincere strategy and prefers to abstain or to vote the opposite.